 At minimum, all MARTA bus stops are marked with a MARTA bus stop sign, as well as contact information for customer service and bus schedule information.
-Bus stop locations that meet specific criteria may be prioritized for installation of benches or shelters.
+Bus stop locations that meet specific criteria may be prioritized for installation of amenities such as benches or shelters.